saimallesh1010/birdidentifierapp/README.md

 # 🐦 Bird Identifier App

-A full-stack web application that allows users to upload bird images and receive species predictions using a trained machine learning model (CUB-200 dataset).
+A full-stack machine learning web application that enables authenticated users to upload bird images and receive species predictions using a trained deep learning model.

----
+## 📌 Overview

+Identifying bird species from images is challenging for non-experts and often requires specialized knowledge or tools.
+The Bird Identifier App simplifies this process by combining a trained deep learning model with a full-stack web interface, allowing users to upload images, receive predictions, and review their identification history through a secure, authenticated experience.

 ## 🔧 Features

-- 🔐 User Authentication (email + password)
+- User authentication using email and password
-- 🖼️ Upload bird images with preview
+- Image upload with preview support
-- 🤖 Get bird species predictions via Python ML model
+- Bird species prediction using a Python-based ML model
-- 🧠 Uses the CUB-200-2011 dataset
+- Image classification powered by the CUB-200-2011 dataset
-- 🗂️ Upload history from local server folder
+- Prediction history to review previously uploaded images and results
-- 🧹 Delete all uploaded images (history)
+- Ability to delete uploaded images and clear prediction history

 ---